Lisa the Drama Queen: Production

 The episode was written by Brian Kelley and directed by Matthew Nastuk.
-It was the first episode Kelley wrote after five seasons of being absent from the show.
+It was the first episode Kelley wrote after five seasons of being absent from The Simpsons.
 A special version of the end credits theme was performed by the band Fall Out Boy, who were named after a character in the series, but they did not guest star in the actual episode.
 The episode guest-starred Emily Blunt as Juliet.

-This was the last episode in the series to be produced and broadcast in standard definition in 4:3, and is the first regular episode to begin right after the opening credits without a commercial break, with an episode now having four segments, and the last episode to use the original opening sequence starting from season 2.
+This was the last episode in the series to be produced and broadcast in standard definition in 4:3, and is the first regular episode to begin right after the opening credits without a commercial break, with episodes now using a four-act structure, and the last episode to use the original opening sequence starting from season 2.

 Cultural references

 The episode is partially inspired by the 1994 Peter Jackson film Heavenly Creatures, which was in turn based on Pauline Parker and Juliet Hulme, two friends who together murdered Parker's mother.
 As their friendship progressed, they formed an elaborate fantasy life together.
 They would often sneak out and spend the night acting out stories involving the fictional characters they had created.
+Speaking to the podcast Gayest Episode Ever in 2024, Kelley explained that while the genesis for the episode was the 1994 film, the script diverged significantly from the source material.
+"I never had Marge getting murdered, obviously, but I believe that my original pitch had Juliet burning down Springfield Elementary," he said.
+"As for the sexual attraction between the girls in Heavenly Creatures, I was never going anywhere near that.
+I really, really hate episodes where Lisa 'dates' anyone."
 The film Bridge to Terabithia is also referenced in the episode.
 Nelson also plays with a headless action figure of Darth Vader.

 Lisa and Juliet share a love for American singer Josh Groban.
 Groban's songs "You Are Loved (Don't Give Up)", "So She Dances" and "In Her Eyes" are featured in the episode.
 After hosting the Simpsons for dinner, Juliet's father plays track three "Researching the Brief" from James Horner's soundtrack to The Pelican Brief.
 In the scene when the girls visit the folk art museum, a version of "Wipe Out" by The Surfaris is played.
 Here the girls see paintings based on the work of American outsider artist Henry Darger.
 The restaurant is called Clam-Elot, in reference to legendary Camelot of King Arthur.

 Juliet exhibits several symptoms that strongly suggests she may be suffering from Maladaptive Daydreaming Disorder, including excessive fantasy, dissociative absorption and extremely vivid, life-like daydreams.